sarahciston/codingcare/posts/guide.md

 Code Collective — as a community of people and as a practice of communing and coding — positions itself within an `ethics of coding care`.
 It is grounded by shared embodied knowledge, embedded co-creation, and programming with and for community.
 The essential material aspects that support this ethic, listed above, allow us to express those ethics through [the workings of the community and its outputs].
 Here are some key components of an ethics of coding care as I see them.

-**Coding.Care values the...**
+`An ethics of coding care values the...`

-* Scrappy: Imperfect, iterative, vulnerable.
+* `Scrappy:` Imperfect, iterative, vulnerable.
-* Collaborative: Co-teaching and co-learning, embedded and situated, accounting for hierarchy, with and for community.
+* `Collaborative:` Co-teaching and co-learning, embedded and situated, accounting for hierarchy, with and for community.
-* Adaptive: Meeting people where they are, with the material and experiences they have.
+* `Adaptive:` Meeting people where they are, with the material and experiences they have.
-* Entangled: Merging critical, theoretical, political stakes and vulnerable topics with material, technical chops and hands-on practices.
+* `Entangled:` Merging critical, theoretical, political stakes and vulnerable topics with material, technical chops and hands-on practices.
 Choosing and sharing tools that are ethically and conceptually grounded.

 This pocket guide has argued for technology communities that support pluralism, participation, and sustainability.
 As Annette Vee says, coding is now an essential literacy, even reshaping literacy itself [@veeCodingLiteracyHow2017].
 I have seen how easy it is to reach beyond the limited literacies offered by existing tech cultures. *Coding Care* reimagines communities of TechnoCraft that truly anyone can engage and transform.